 In the third game however, if Diaochan comes to his side during one of Lu Bu's fights with Nezha, he'll automatically defect to the Resistance at her urging.

-Considering that Shuten Doji is the conscience of Orochi, which essentially means that he IS Orochi, one might argue that Orochi himself makes a face turn after joining the Resistence against the Hydra, which is Orochi's raw power without his mind.
+Considering that Shuten Doji is the conscience of Orochi, which essentially means that he is Orochi, one might argue that Orochi himself makes a face turn after joining the Resistance against the Hydra, which is Orochi's raw power without his mind.